Insights View all

 Wetland Ecologist

-Adam is a Wetland Ecologist with over 7 years of experience conducting wildlife and ecological surveys across New York, Alaska, and Florida.
-He is responsible for a wide variety of environmental compliance and monitoring activities, including completing State and Federal wetland permitting, delineating wetlands, habitat and wildlife studies, and consultation.
+Adam is a Wetland Ecologist with over seven years of experience conducting wildlife and ecological surveys across New York, Florida, and Alaska.
+He is responsible for a wide variety of environmental compliance and monitoring activities, including completing state and federal wetland permitting, delineating wetlands, habitat and wildlife studies, and consultation.
 Adam also has experience performing environmental and agricultural monitoring for large-scale utility construction projects.